oracle-livelabs/oci/oci-stack-monitoring-fundamentals/metric-extensions/metric-extensions.md

 ## Introduction

-Stack Monitoring Metric Extensions extend the out-of-the-box metric set provided by Stack Monitoring to meet the use cases required when monitoring unique IT environments.
+Metric Extensions extend the out-of-the-box metric set provided by Stack Monitoring to meet the use cases required when monitoring unique IT environments.
 Metric Extensions leverage the collection methods by resource type, for example SQL for Oracle Database or JMX for WebLogic.
-Metric Extensions provide the ability to create, test, publish, and enable a Metric Extension on a single resource or all the resources of a given type, such as hots, within a compartment.
+Metric Extensions provide the ability to create, test, publish, and enable a Metric Extension on a single resource or all the resources of a given type, such as hosts, within a compartment.

 In this lab we will review the process of creating a Metric Extension that monitors the memory usage of all users on a host.
 This can be useful to identify the user on the host who is consuming the most memory.

-Estimated time: 5 minutes
+Estimated time: 10 minutes

 ### Objectives